ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 - gradient clipping, learning rate decay
 - policy is split out to allow either epsilon greedy or a softmax policy to be used

+> I know you don’t hit it on the first generation, don’t think you hit it on the second, on the third generation maybe, on the fourth & fifth, thats when we start talking -  Linux Torvalds

+Two more rebuilds to go...

 ## the setup

 While I think obsession over what tools (i.e. which editor to use) is unhelpful, I do think that anyone who takes their work seriously should take pride in the toolset they use.
 For this experiment I used a combination of tmux, vim, an info & debug log and Tensorboard to try get an understanding of whats going on.